 Solar shading integrated into the architecture

-Good lighting conditions are crucial in an office building.
+Good lighting conditions are essential in an office building.
 The sloping windows, red canopies and work zones set back from the façade mean that Østerport 2 can do without roller blinds.
-This benefits the indoor climate and the working environment, where natural light dominates.
+This benefits the indoor climate and the working environment, where natural light dominates, while saving energy.

 Østerport 2 is located in the heart of the vibrant city life at Oslo Plads

 ... and side by side with a number of characteristic buildings.
 The architecture is designed to fit in and mirror the city rather than take the spotlight and be self-sufficient.

 This is reflected in the choice of colours, style references and the façade, which mirrors the surroundings.
 At the same time, the location next to Østerport 2 means that the construction challenges have been extensive throughout the project.

 The facade serves as canopies for the shops and refers to the traditional "Skønvirke" style of the church and Østerport Station

 The façade is designed as glass canopies in a dark red tone that changes over the day, from dark to reflective, so that the façade never remains the same over the entire surface.
 It echoes the trees on the forecourt, as well as neighbouring buildings, cyclists and shopkeepers.
 Colour-matched to the context and light so it doesn't dominate.
 At the forecourt, the façade forms a transition from city to shop via the modern interpretation of the classic canopies, benefiting the urban life.